-have no modeled nonattainment or predicted maintenance monitors3 related to the 2008 (75 ppb) ozone NAAQS.

-- 2. Utilizing EPA approved modeling protocols MOG modeled the ambient air quality impacts of EPA's 2023 emission inventory using 4km-processed emissions and meteorology.
-This more refined modeling (as compared with EPA's 12km modeling) demonstrates that in 2023 all monitors in Maryland, NYNA and the remainder of the OTR will attain the 2015 (70 ppb) ozone NAAQS and that in 2023 there will not be any modeled nonattainment monitors in Maryland, the NYNA or the remainder of the OTR. - 3.
-Application by MOG of EPA's October 2018 alternative maintenance monitor methodology demonstrates that in 2023 there will not be any predicted ozone monitor maintenance concerns in Maryland, the NYNA or the remainder of the OTR.
+- 1. EPA's photochemical modeling and independent air quality modeling performed for MOG confirm that in 2023 the OTR will have no modeled nonattainment or predicted maintenance monitors3 related to the 2008 (75 ppb) ozone NAAQS. - 2.
+Utilizing EPA approved modeling protocols MOG modeled the ambient air quality impacts of EPA's 2023 emission inventory using 4km-processed emissions and meteorology.
+This more refined modeling (as compared with EPA's 12km modeling) demonstrates that in 2023 all monitors in the OTR will attain the 2015 (70 ppb) ozone NAAQS and that in 2023 there will not be any modeled nonattainment monitors in the OTR. - 3.
+Application by MOG of EPA's October 2018 alternative maintenance monitor methodology demonstrates that in 2023 there will not be any predicted ozone monitor maintenance concerns in the OTR.